Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Numerical Experiments

 \section{Numerical Experiments}

-Our focus in this paper is formulating a min-max framework for regression and inverse problems in an infinite-dimensional setting, and elucidating key theoretical properties of this formulation.
+Our focus in this paper is formulating a min-max framework for regression and linear inverse problems in an infinite-dimensional setting and elucidating key theoretical properties of this formulation.
 We now present some numerical experiments that offer further insights into the properties of the Nash equilibrium.
-In particular, we compute the Nash equilibrium $(\phi^\star_N,Q^\star_N)$ of a finite-dimensional approximation of the robust estimation problem (see definitions in Section~\ref{sec:mainresults}) with $N=200$, by an adaptation of the Frank-Wolfe algorithm in~\cite{ref:shafieezadeh2018wasserstein}.
-Under the conditions of Theorem~\ref{thm:existnash}, the use of the finite-dimensional Nash equilibrium is justified.
+In particular, we compute the Nash equilibrium $(\phi^\star_N,Q^\star_N)$ of a finite-dimensional approximation of the robust estimation problem (see definitions in Section~\ref{sec:mainresults}) with $N=200$, by an adaptation of the Frank-Wolfe algorithm in~\cite{ref:shafieezadeh2018wasserstein}. \review{The concrete algorithm as developed in~\cite{ref:shafieezadeh2018wasserstein} and the details of our adaptation is discussed in Appendix~\ref{sec:algodetail_revision}.} Under the conditions of Theorem~\ref{thm:existnash}, the use of the finite-dimensional Nash equilibrium is justified.
 When the condition fails, Proposition~\ref{prop:fdvalueconverges} still guarantees that the objective values of the finite-dimensional games converge to those of the \textit{in}finite-dimensional games.
 We illustrate our results for Gaussian process regression on the unit interval $\mathcal{D}=[0,1]$, as described in Example~\ref{ex:gpregress}.
 Throughout this section we set $\kappa_n =\lambda_n^{-\alpha/2}$ and $w_n = \lambda_n^{\beta}$.
-Recall that $(\kappa_n)_{n \geq 1}$, and hence $\alpha$, control the smoothness of the nominal prior; while $(w_n)_{n \geq 1}$, and hence $\beta$, control the roughness of the adversarial perturbations to the prior via the $\Vert \cdot \Vert_{\mathcal{H}_w}$ component of the transport cost.
+Recall that $(\kappa_n)_{n \geq 1}$, and hence $\alpha$, control the smoothness of the nominal prior, while $(w_n)_{n \geq 1}$, and hence $\beta$, control the roughness of the adversarial perturbations to the prior via the $\Vert \cdot \Vert_{\mathcal{H}_w}$ component of the transport cost.